 There are several disadvantages, too:

 - Staff dismissal.
 One of the biggest in-house software development risks is the dismissal of employees.
-After companies have invested significant resources in their adaptation, they can go away and you’ll need to invest in new members of the team again.
+After companies have invested significant resources in their onboarding, they can go away and you’ll need to invest in new members of the team again.

 - Amazon.
 This eCommerce giant hires in-house developers to deliver only brilliant solutions for the global online retail industry.